-The 2019 figure for waste water was $799,639 \text{ m}^3$ (previous year $808,158 \text{ m}^3$).
-At 70%, process waste water from the production of sanitary ceramics accounted for the largest share of the total.
-Other important categories are domestic waste water (2%), which passes into the communal waste water treatment plant or is pretreated and fed into receiving waters, and other waste water (2%), which is pretreated and fed to a communal waste water treatment plant.
-Waste water was not directly reused by third-party companies.
-Detailed key figures on waste water can be found at \Rightarrow Key figures sustainability > Environment.
+The 2020 figure for waste water was 709,743 m3 (previous year 799,639 m3).
+At 69%, process waste water from the production of sanitary ceramics accounted for the largest share of the total.
+Other important categories are domestic waste water (29%), which passes into the communal waste water treatment plant or is pretreated and fed into receiving waters, and other waste water (2%), which is pretreated and fed to a communal waste water treatment plant.
+Waste water was not reused by external companies.
+Detailed key figures on waste water can be found at → Key figures sustainability > Environment.